Coronavirus (COVID-19)

 In situations where children are unable to attend their school to receive education, we will work with the team around the child to support an agreed plan to give the child the support they need in order to return to a suitable educational setting at the right time for them.

-The staff team at Welland House have close working relationships with the schools that the children attend.
+TThe staff team at Welland House have close working relationships with the schools that the children attend.
 We are able, by arrangement with school and home, to visit the children and see them in their school environment.
 Staff are able to liaise with the class teacher and teaching assistants to provide continuity of care with regard to any educational and behaviour plans.
-Welland House staff members consult with the speech and language team so as to provide the children with necessary resources to aid communication – such as Makaton, sign language, PECS (Picture Exchange Communication Systems) books and symbols, and yes/no symbols for the children who are only able to eye point.
+Welland House staff members consult with the speech and language team so as to provide the children with necessary resources to aid communication – such as Makaton, sign language, PECS (Picture Exchange Communication Systems) books and symbols, communication buttons and apps and yes/no symbols for the children who are only able to eye point.

 A representative from Welland House will attend the child’s annual EHCP review and provide a written report where required.
 The ‘My Stories’ that are completed will be taken to the reviews.
 The staff complete Welland House/school/home books to maintain effective communication.

-At Welland House we aim to provide a good level of educational support to all the children that attend the home.
+At Welland House we will provide a good level of educational support to all the children that attend the home.
 However, we also make necessary adjustments to ensure we meet the additional responsibilities for children in care.
 We do this by liaising with key professionals and families and adjusting the support we provide as required meeting the individual’s needs.

-As part of the individual care plan at Welland House each child has identified outcomes that are regularly monitored; identifying progress and adaptations to support that may be required for each individual.
+As part of the individual care plan at Welland House each child has identified outcomes that are regularly monitored; identifying progress and adaptations to support that may be required for everyone.
 These will be evidenced in the childrens own ‘My Stories’ so that the children and family can celebrate their achievements.

-- Children's health
+-

 The health needs of all the children are determined in consultation with the child, their parents or carers, and lead professionals, prior to admission and throughout their time at Welland House.